LFElodie/CarND-Vehicle-Detection/README.md

 ### Histogram of Oriented Gradients (HOG)

-#### 1. Extraction of HOG features, histogram and spatial features from the training images.
+#### 1. Extraction of HOG features, spatially binned color and histograms of color from the training images.

-The code for this step is contained in the first code cell of the ` visualization.ipynb`.
+The code for this step is contained in the ` visualization.ipynb`.

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of the `vehicle` and `non-vehicle` classes: